opencast/opencast/docs/guides/admin/docs/modules/microsoftazuretranscripts.md

 * Set _enabled_=true
-* Use service credentials obtained above to set _subscription.key_ and _region_ still supported to be used with instances created previously)
+* Use service credentials obtained above to set _subscription.key_ and _region_
-* All other settings are optional and explained in the config file.
+* All other settings are optional and explained in the config file

 ### Step 3: Add a workflow operations or create new workflow to start transcription

-The constitues a minimal working example workflow for an event that has a video file in the `presenter/source` flavor.
+The workflow below is a minimal working example for an event that has a video file in the `presenter/source` flavor.
-However, you do not necessarily need an extra workflow, but can integrate the parts you need into your own.
-The relevant operations are `microsoft-azure-start-transcription` to start the transcription and `snapshot`, so the attach workflow can retrieve the mediapackage to attach captions/transcriptions
+You do not necessarily need an extra workflow, and instead you can integrate the parts you need into your own.
+The relevant operations are `microsoft-azure-start-transcription` to start the transcription and `snapshot`, so a second workflow can retrieve the mediapackage to attach captions/transcriptions

 ``` xml